CrowdStrike/falconpy/README.md

 ```

 If you'd like to try the *absolute bleeding edge*, an automated GitHub action releases a test package with every merged pull request containing the string
 `[DEPLOY]` in the head of the commit.

-To install the testing version:
+To install this testing version of the package, use the command:
 ```shell
 $ python3 -m pip install -i https://test.pypi.org/simple crowdstrike-falconpy
 ```